Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-navigation/readme.md

 + app.use(navigation.init())
 ```

-Once registered, a `navigation` propert will be added to the [response locals] object containing the navigation data.
+Once registered, a `navigation` property will be added to the [response locals] object containing the navigation data.

 ```js
 app.get('/', (request, response) => {